tonytomov/jqGrid/README.md

 Below you can find short description of new features already implemented in the fork.
 The version is developed by [Oleg Kiriljuk](https://github.com/OlegKi), alias [Oleg](http://stackoverflow.com/users/315935/oleg) on the stackoverflow and [OlegK](http://www.trirand.com/blog/?page_id=393) on trirand forum.

+Read [Wiki](https://github.com/free-jqgrid/jqGrid/wiki) for more detailed information about the features of free-jqGrid.

 ### Compatibility with jqGrid 4.7.0

 * the default values of some option of jqGrid are changed (see detailed description below). **If you need to use other values as new defaults then you should include the option explicitly as parameters.**